corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/mutual-tls.md

 ## Update the MGM Allowed Certificate Subject List

-Before a member can register with a cluster that is configured with mutual TLS, you must add the certificate subject of that member to the allowed list of the MGM.
-Otherwise, the MGM gateway will reject the connection and the member will not be able to register.
-When the member is successfully onboarded, the MGM then distributes the certificate subject of the member to all other members in the group.
-The gateway in each member cluster uses this to accept TLS connections from any onboarded member.

 To add a member TLS certificate subject to the MGM allowed list, run the following, where `CN=CordaOperator,C=GB,L=London,O=Org` is the subject of the TLS certificate created as part of [member onboarding](dynamic-onboarding.html#tls-key-pair-and-certificate):

 {{< tabs >}}